 Even for the fiercest eco-warrior, abstaining from travel is just not realistic.
 Whether it's for business or pleasure, life is simply too short to remain locally locked.
 But never fear, because there are many ways to mitigate or offset any damage to the environment you may cause while traveling.

-Here’s our top 5 ways you can reduce your carbon footprint while travelling:
+Here are our top 5 ways you can reduce your carbon footprint while traveling:

 1. Walk!
 Don't Drive!

-Besides, you’re travelling to see the world first hand, not from the inside of a car!
-Get out and explore that foreign city on foot, or hike up that mountain the old fashioned way.
-You’ll get a more intimate experience in person than you would from the passenger seat.
+Besides, you're traveling to see the world first hand, not from the inside of a car!
+Get out and explore that foreign city on foot, or hike up that mountain the old-fashioned way.
+You'll get a more intimate experience in person than you would from the passenger seat.

 2. Try the Locally-Produced Cuisine